mdeguzis/RetroRig/README.md

 To install:
 ````
 cd RetroRig
-git checkout <platform>
 sudo ./retrorig_setup.sh
 ````

-Substitute `<platform>` with your Linux distribution.
-See the branches pulldown menu for all available options.
-Currently, Only Ubuntu 14.04 is supported, but more will be added in due time!
+Currently,Only Ubuntu 14.04 LTS is supported, but more will be added in due time!
+You can perform a `git checkout Beta` to try our Beta branch, but please do so with caution and backup any file before hand!

 You can also download a zip file or by other means on the github page.